Scholarships encourage participation in the craft of wood and we are deeply grateful for the sponsors who help to support these Scholarships.

 ABOUT THE SCHOLARSHIP

 Tabitha Babbitt, a Shaker woman, was credited with inventing the first circular saw in the late 1800s.
 She also invented false teeth!
 This Scholarship honors her achievements and is designed to promote the involvement and engagement of women and those who identify as female, in the turning, carving, and furniture field through a tuition scholarship to any week-long class at the Florida School of Woodwork.
-The Scholarship may also include a small stipend for travel and lodging.

 HOW TO APPLY FOR THE SCHOLARSHIP